Matrimer/blue-hyprland/README.md

 ## UX
 Keyboard-oriented with mouse support.
-For many common tasks, traditional mouse-oriented GUI will be used.
+For many somewhat less common tasks, traditional mouse-oriented GUI will be used.
 One such example is GParted.

 ## Aesthetics
 It should look appealing.
 That's one of the reasons hyprland was chosen.
 - Primarily use GTK, for less often used applications QT might be ok too.

+### Themes:

+#### HX
+adwaita-dark, (poimandres)

 ### TODO:
 - Theme SDDM
+- Mouse control (left-click menus?
+Rofi as menu?)
+- keyboard shortcut hints
+- some menus and a way of accessing them

 ## Included software
 - Terminal emulator